If your vehicle has failed its MOT or your current MOT has expired, then you may not know whether you can continue to drive or park your car.

 Can I Drive My Car on the Road Without an MOT?

-It is illegal to drive a vehicle on the road if its MOT has expired, and you could be fined up to £1000 for doing so.
+It is illegal to drive a vehicle without a valid MOT on the road, and you could be fined up to £1000 for doing so - and possibly receive a driving ban.

-Without a valid MOT, you may only drive the car if you are heading directly to or from a garage for a pre-booked MOT test, a pre-arranged repair designed to fix any defects found during a previous MOT test.
+Without a valid MOT, you may only drive the car if you are heading directly to a garage for a pre-booked MOT test or a pre-arranged repair designed to fix any defects found during a previous MOT test.

 You can drive the vehicle on a road without road tax if the above circumstances apply, but your vehicle must be insured.